 Overarching Need as identified in Decreasing the student achievement gap CNA Section 3.2 Root Cause # 1 A large proportion of our students are English Learners.
 Language differences presents additional challenges results in challenges for these students.
 Root Cause # 2 Many of our students have a wide range of learning disabilities which can cause them to struggle academically.
-Root Cause # 3 Nearly two thirds of our students are economically disadvantaged.
+Root Cause # 3 Nearly two-thirds of our students are economically disadvantaged.
 For many, this has created gaps in their learning which has caused these students to struggle in their academic classes.
 This effect also exacerbates other challenges faced by our EL and SWD students.
-Goal By the end of FY20, Chestatee Academy's "Close the Gap" category score will increase the CCRPI score by 2 points.
+Goal By the end of FY22, 50% of EL and SWD students will increase on the IXL diagnostic or Lexile growth report by 100 points.

-Action Step Adding staff to reduce the class size model
+Action Step Opportunities for additional student learning such as: summer school, Saturday

+r school/Blast, Tuesday Blast, TASK, PUSH, War Time, Migrant Tutoring, Honors Directed

+Studies, SOAR, and Academic Tutoring.

 Funding Sources Title I, Part A

-N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

-N/A

 Systems Coherent Instruction

+Family and Community Engagement

 Supportive Learning Environment

 Method for Monitoring Milestone Data

-Implementation and Effectiveness Unit Assessments
+Implementation and Effectiveness CBAS

+Student Surveys

+Reading Inventory

+IXL diagnostics

-Position/Role Responsible Mercedes Lakhicharran
+Position/Role Responsible Michele Rosales

-Timeline for Implementation Weekly
+Janelle Bowker

+Mary Lawson

+Evangeline Anglin